Punta del Diablo: Activities

 Horseback Riding.
 Year round, visitors can rent horse or take guided horseback riding tours on the beach or in the forest.

 Dune boarding.
 Similar to snow boarding only done on the sand dunes.
 The surf shop in Punta del Diablo sells dune boards.
 Popular locations in Punta del Diablo for sand duning include the south end of La Viuda beach.

 Surfing.
 The surf breaks off Punta Diablo's beaches offer relatively consistent and uncrowded surf.
 Best conditions are in the autumn and winter with high season running from December to February.
-Visitors can rent or purchase surf boards at the Surf Shop on, Main Road.

 Transport

 It is about an hour's walk from one end of the town to another.
 There is a regular bus service that transports people from the main village road to the beach.
-There is a taxi, which often parks at the bus stop.
+There is taxi services, which park at the bus stop when talking into account the buses schedules.

 Punta del Diablo has regular bus service to Chuy (bordering Brazil), Rocha and Montevideo.
-During the summer, there is service to the seaside towns of La Paloma, La Piedra, and Punta del Este.
+All year long there is also services to the seaside towns of La Paloma, La Piedra, and Punta del Este.
 During the high season of tourism, January, all bus seats are sometimes booked days in advance.

-Car rentals are found in Montevideo.
+Car rentals are found in Montevideo, Rocha and Maldonado.

 Going into Punta del Diablo, some of the buses go into town and others drop off passengers about 5 km from town at a square from which dirt roads fan out to various parts of the village.
 It is about a 3 ½ bus ride from Montevideo.